-This whole roast chicken recipe is infused with the flavors of fresh herbs de Provence and lemon served with baby potatoes and a buttery white wine pan sauce!
+This whole roast cast iron chicken recipe is infused with the flavors of fresh herbs de Provence and lemon served with baby potatoes and a buttery white wine pan sauce!

-This herbs de Provence roast chicken recipe is made right in an oven safe skillet (no roasting pan required)!
-It's a simple, rustic recipe that creates a juicy chicken and a delicious pan gravy, with a side of caramelized onions and roasted potatoes.
-Check out this post to learn more about herbs de Provence, seasonal herb variations, step-by-step photo instructions and our favorite tips for roasting juicy chicken with golden, crispy skin.
+This whole roast chicken recipe is made right in a cast iron skillet (no roasting pan required)!
+It's a simple, rustic, one-pot recipe that creates a juicy chicken and a delicious pan gravy, with a side of caramelized onions and roasted potatoes.

 This recipe uses simple ingredients and minimal prep to create a comforting meal with delicious flavor.
 Here's what you'll need:

 - White Wine - The white wine mixes with the chicken drippings to create a delicious, minimal effort pan sauce.
+We used an inexpensive chardonnay.
 You can also substitute chicken stock or even water.

-- Herbs de Provence - (Spelled herbes de Provence, in French.)
-See our suggestions for seasonal herb blends below.
+- Fresh Herbs de Provence - See our suggestions for seasonal herb blends below.

 - Baby Potatoes - We used a mixture of red and yellow peewee potatoes.
 Peewee potatoes are a petite varietal of fingerlings.
 Their tiny size allows them to roast perfectly tender alongside the chicken.
 If you can't find peewees, cut baby potatoes or fingerlings into smaller bite-sized pieces.